jdobbs34/SBA.307/README.md

 Dependencies

 Note: Inline CSS will be in the footer and flexbox used for nav.
 Had issue with dropdown and almost felt like using AI but then I found this to help me out https://www.w3schools.com/css/tryit.asp?filename=trycss_dropdown_text.
+Also have my 2 animation in hoome page.
+One over the nav bar and the other will be on the Gifs and images.